ScriptFUSION/Porter/README.md

 [![Mutation score][MSI image]][MSI report]
 [![Test coverage][Coverage image]][Coverage]

-### Scalable and durable data imports for publishing and consuming APIs
+### Durable and concurrent data imports for consuming data at scale and publishing testable SDKs

 Porter is the all-purpose PHP data importer.
-She fetches data from anywhere and serves it as a single record or an iterable [record collection](#record-collections), encouraging processing one record at a time instead of loading full data sets into memory at once.
-Her [durability](#durability) feature provides automatic, transparent recovery from intermittent network connectivity errors by default.
+She fetches data from APIs, web scraping or anywhere and serves it as an iterable [record collection](#record-collections), encouraging processing one record at a time instead of loading full data sets into memory.
+[Durability](#durability) features provide automatic, transparent recovery from intermittent network errors by default.

-Porter's [interface triad](#overview) of [providers](#providers), [resources](#resources) and [connectors](#connectors) maps well to APIs.
-For example, a typical API such as GitHub would define the provider as GitHub, a resource as `GetUser` or `ListRepositories` and the connector could be [HttpConnector][].
+Porter's [interface triad](#overview) of [providers](#providers), [resources](#resources) and [connectors](#connectors) allows us to publish testable SDKs and maps well to APIs and HTTP endpoints.
+For example, a typical API such as GitHub would define the provider as `GitHubProvider`, a resource as `GetUser` or `ListRepositories` and the connector could be [HttpConnector][].

-Porter provides a dual API for synchronous and [asynchronous](#asynchronous) imports, both of which are concurrency safe, so multiple imports can be paused and resumed simultaneously.
-Asynchronous mode allows large scale imports across multiple connections to work at maximum efficiency without waiting for each network call to complete.
+Porter supports [asynchronous](#asynchronous) imports via [fibers][]<sup>(PHP 8.1)</sup> allowing multiple imports to be started, paused and resumed concurrently.
+Async allows us to import data as fast as possible, transforming applications from network-bound (slow) to CPU-bound (optimal).
+[Throttle](#throttling) support ensures we do not exceed peer connection or throughput limits.

 ###### Porter network quick links